 MERCU Learning Point

-Set up in 1999, MERCU now has 18 centres comprising one kindergarten, five childcare centres and twelve student care centres.
+Set up in 1999, MERCU now has 15 centres comprising one kindergarten, two kindergarten care centres, six childcare centres and six school-based student care centres.

 MERCU prides in establishing a collaborative environment with parents and schools as it believes they are important catalysts in the children’s development.
 With the tagline, Starting Young, Aiming High, its programmes are robustly designed with the aim to maximise children’s capabilities and propelling them to greater heights.